4 Ways to Practice Self-Care During and After Divorce in New York

 Leading a healthy lifestyle will help you feel better emotionally and physically.
 It is important to focus on eating a healthy diet, getting some exercise, and really taking care of your entire mind and body.

 Try having a weekly routine where you either go to the gym, practice yoga or take an exercise class.
 Even going for a daily walk can make such a big difference.
 It is also important to be cognizant of what type of diet you are eating.
 A healthy diet will give you more energy, whereas an unhealthy diet will make you feel exhausted and sluggish, and stressed out.

-If you are considering divorce in Manhattan and need assistance, contact Sabra Law Group today at (646) 472-7971.
+If you are considering divorce or need assistance with child custody and support, contact Sabra Law Group today for a confidential consultation at (646) 472-7971.